 Chemotherapy's Effects on Organs and Body Systems

-The side effects of chemotherapy depend on the type of chemotherapy and the amount
+The side effects of chemotherapy (chemo) depend on the type of chemo and the amount

 given.
 Anticipating and managing side effects can help you keep them to a minimum.